matthewbaggett/matthewbaggett.github.io/index.md

 # Abilities & Technologies:

 * Build-out of highly available, automatically scaling dockerised cluster infrastructure using Docker Swarm
+* Expert at reducing TCO of customer cloud systems
 * 14 years experience of PHP (been at it since 2008!).
 * Infrastructure-as-code Terraform evangelist.
 * Experienced with modern PHP8.0.
 Excited for PHP8.1 to go to production.